BWEntertainment/Project-Rusty/README.md

 #### Information

+Give us a tip to help support the development of great games!
+[Donate](https://www.paypal.me/minegg/5)

 **Help us title the game! http://bit.ly/NameProjectRusty**

 This game is in PRE-ALPHA.
 This means that the possibility of there being bugs/issues/etc is very likely.
 Please send me an email with *BUGS* that are game-breaking.
 Anything else may be fixed in the future.